Join 8000 others and follow Sean Hull on twitter @hullsean.

 Also: 5 Things Deadly to Scalability.

-2. Repair those UNIONs
+2. Repair Those UNIONs

-If your code uses the UNION construct in SQL, there are a few different ways to tune those queries.
+If your code uses the UNION constructs in SQL, there are a few different ways to tune those queries.
 You can use UNION ALL or pushdown conditions can help you optimize UNION in MySQL.

 Read this: MySQL DBA Hiring Guide for candidates, managers & recruiters